Why NF1 Is Not About the Tumors

 Spread the Love

-Tumors–one ugly word; and I am not kidding.
-The tumors that present themselves with this horrible disease are ugly; visible to the naked eye and so incredibly persistent–not to mention painful!
+Tumors–one ugly word; and I am not kidding–a very ugly disease.
+The tumors that present themselves can be seen under the skin; visible to the naked eye and so incredibly persistent–not to mention painful!

 These tumors are only one part of this disease though.
 There are so many challenges for these kids and the tumors are only cosmetic.
 While this is still terrible, consider the idea that most kids with NF1 get through puberty with very few nodules.
 At the onset of puberty, many children have already shown as many nodules as they will get until they are about 40 years old.

-Parents who work with the school might also find outdoor support groups and counseling if needed.
+Parents who work together with the teachers and school administrators might also find community support groups and counseling if needed.

 It is important to keep your student motivated and attentive.
 Try not to focus on the tumors.
 Focus on what your child can do, is able to do, and wants to do.